Awesome-Technologies/slack-matrix-migration/README.md

 - Make sure the migration script can access the `/_matrix/client` api and the `/_synapse` admin api
 - Other Homeserver implementations may not support timestamped massaging, see https://matrix.org/docs/spec/application_service/r0.1.0#timestamp-massaging
+- You may have to increase your homserver rate limits

 ## Running the migration
 1. Run `pip3 install -r required.txt`